DiarmuidLeahy/Sublime-snippets/README.md

 # Sublime-snippets

-Some useful snippets of commonly used blocks of code for web developement
+Some useful Sublime 2 snippets of commonly used blocks of code for web developement.

+For windows users, copy these files into C:\Users\<machine-name>\AppData\Roaming\Sublime Text 2\Packages\User\